 Tips to maximise your visit

 1. Purchase tickets in advance.
 To save time, purchase these things in advance: admission ticket, Adventure Express (to skip the queues), cabana rental (private resting place).
-I was shocked when I saw the ticket queue when I visited Adventure Cove, luckily I had purchased online.
+Based on my own observation, the walk-in ticket counter always has queue during the weekends.

-3. Know that there are 3 shower locations in the park.
-The toilets are located at: just after the entrance, near Bluwater Bay and near Bay Restaurant.
+5. Know that there are 3 shower locations in the park.
+The toilets are located at: just after the entrance, in front of Bluwater Bay and in front of Bay Restaurant.
 If one toilet is full, try other toilets before deciding to queue!

-5. Know what rides are available, and which of them are worth your time.
+8. Find out about all of the rides & attractions at Adventure Cove and decide which of them are worth your time before even going.
 See my recommendations below!

 1. Adventure River (Recommended).
 In simple words, this is a lazy river.
 Basically, all you need to do is just grab a float, sit on it, and let the current of the river brings you around.
 The most interesting part of this ride has to be the one where you pass through an underwater tunnel!

 2. Wet Maze & Rope Course.
 This attraction is pretty hidden because it’s located above the cave.
 There was no queue when we arrived at this place, so we jumped right into the action.